spread-ai/docs-appsmith-fork/docs/reference/widgets/number-slider.md

 ]
 ```

-Additionally, you can display dynamic data from queries or JS functions by binding the response to the **Marks** property.
+Additionally, you can display dynamic data from queries or JavaScript functions by binding the response to the **Marks** property.
 For example, if you have a query named `fetchData`, you can bind its response using:

 ```js
 {{ '{{fetchData.data}}' }}
 ```

-If the query data is not in the expected format, you can use the `map()` function to transform it before passing it to the widget, like:
+If the query data is not in the expected format, you can use the `map()` function to transform it before passing it to the widget:

 ```js